List of cricketers who were knighted

 This is a list of cricketers who were also knighted.
 The list is divided into two categories: one for those (22 players) who were knighted for their services to cricket, and one for Test cricketers (8 players) who were knighted for other reasons.

 A separate list shows Test cricketers who hold or have held other notable titles, including baronetcies and Indian princely titles.

 Knighted for services to cricket

-This section includes all administrators, coaches, cricketers and umpires who were knighted for their services to the game.
+This section includes all administrators, coaches, cricketers, umpires and writers who were knighted for their services to the game.